shallem/LinkHTML5SDK/README.md

 management, all of which must be implemented by the particular application if it runs in a standard browser without Link.

+Full documentation is in the /doc directory.

+A small demo application is in the /demo directory and is a great way to get started with building off-line first HTML5 web apps.

-The best place to start with the SDK is in the doc/ directory.
-The file LinkSDKMasterDocumentation provides an overview of the SDK and documents a subset of the capabilities available in the SDK.
+Full SDK documentation is in the /doc directory. file LinkSDKMasterDocumentation provides an overview of the SDK and documents a subset of the capabilities available in the SDK.
 We are still in Alpha, so the documentation is lagging a bit behind the